Bob-Zimmerman/createObjectsCP/README.md

 # createObjectsCP
 A script for mass creation of simple objects on a Check Point management.
 This is a building block for future tools.

-## NOTE: This is not yet functional.
+## NOTE: This is only partially functional
 ```Usage:
 ./createObjects.sh [-d] [-h] [-f file] [-I] [-g | -a | -c "CMA"] "<project>"
 	-d	Increase debug level, up to twice.